The maximum group size for a proper conversation is four.

 Study 3 (academic): Four people maximum, according to Robin Dunbar, Neil Duncan and Daniel Nettle

 The researchers “evaluated J. E. Cohen’s (1971) hypothesis of an upper limit to conversation group sizes by sampling conversations, and examined structural aspects of human conversational groups.
 Observation of 802 college cliques during lunchtime and other groups from various settings suggests that no more than four individuals can interact in spontaneous conversation.”
 View source

 Download the paper: Size and Structure of Freely Forming Conversational Groups (pdf), by R. I. M. Dunbar, N. D. C. Duncan and D. Nettle

-Study 4 (empirical): Five people maximum, according to David Gurteen
+Study 4 (practice-based): Five people maximum, according to David Gurteen

 In his article Interactive Dialogue or Serial Monologue: The Influence of Group Size on conversation, David Gurteen reveals that the ideal group size for unfacilitated interactive conversation is four people.
 If not four, then five is OK but three is better.

 Best: four people.

 Second best: three people.

 David Gurteen made this discovery by experimenting with different configurations of participants.
 He found that conversation does not work so well when the group consists of more than five people.
 One or two people are likely to dominate; the conversation will probably break into two, even three; someone may be excluded from the conversation; and group energy will be low.

 Schisming is the observation that in a conversation with at least four participants, the conversation may systematically split into two or more smaller conversations.